jashparmar23/BrainRayV2/README.md

 A dual-purpose AI tool that combines **deep learning-based brain tumor classification** with a **local language model (LLM) Q&A assistant**, built for enhanced diagnostics and knowledge support in medical applications.

-> 🚧 This project was developed as part of an AI assignment for **Lanmentix**.
-A demo video will be uploaded soon.

 ---